Willis beats longtime DA in county that includes Atlanta

 He also faced allegations of misconduct.
 Three past or present female employees have filed lawsuits alleging harassment or discrimination.
 In addition, the Georgia Bureau of Investigation is looking into the legality of a salary supplement he received from the city of Atlanta that was administered through one of two nonprofit organizations he controlled.
 He agreed to pay a state ethics fine last week for failing to note on financial disclosure forms that he headed the organizations.
 The GBI is also investigating whether he improperly issued subpoenas after Brooks’ killing.

+“People have said public servants should … serve the public,” Willis said.
+“They should not serve their own interests.”

-Willis, meanwhile, had raised more money than her former boss and won key endorsements.
+Willis raised more money than her former boss and won key endorsements.
 During the campaign, she said her priorities would include putting more resources into investigating cases prior to making charging decisions, implementing pre-indictment diversion programs, putting more prosecutors in courtrooms and increasing transparency in police use-of-force cases.